MarioniLab/sagenet/README.rst

 ============
 To see some examples of our pipeline's capability, look at the `notebooks <https://github.com/MarioniLab/sagenet/notebooks>`_ directory.
 The notebooks are also available on google colab:

-#. `Spatial reconstruciton of the developing human heart <https://colab.research.google.com/drive/1x8mXIaUxx9JdolbBIKU_4zqPvM3Wz5Zp?usp=sharing>`_
+#. `Spatial reconstruction of the developing human heart <https://colab.research.google.com/drive/1x8mXIaUxx9JdolbBIKU_4zqPvM3Wz5Zp?usp=sharing>`_
-#. `Spatial reconstruciton of the mouse embryo <https://colab.research.google.com/drive/1H4gVFfxzZgilk6nbUhzFlrFsa1vEHNTl?usp=sharing>`_
+#. `Spatial reconstruction of the mouse embryo <https://colab.research.google.com/drive/1H4gVFfxzZgilk6nbUhzFlrFsa1vEHNTl?usp=sharing>`_

 Interactive examples
 ============